| by Steve

 a film image as bright as the sun.
 Film will scale the relative

+exposure of the scene to what it can reproduce.
 The 24 frame exposure rate of film conserves film stock while

 making an acceptable compromise in motion artifacts, sometimes